DorianGerardin/DorianGerardin/README.md

 I’m currently learning Unreal Engine 5 with C++; developing an action-RPG game.
 I am following the Unreal Engine 5 C++ Ultimate Game Developer Course by [Stephen Ulibarri](https://www.udemy.com/user/stephen-ulibarri-3/) on Udemy.
 It's really focused on C++ programming.
 Anything we do in blueprints, we then do with C++.

 ### Graduation internship
-I my graduation internship at an independent video game studio in New York City.
-I contributed to the development in Unity of a 2D combat platformer in a metroidvania style, working on various gameplay elements, including the implementation of new enemies, boss fights, dialogs and an inventory system.
+I made my graduation internship at an independent video game studio in New York City.
+I contributed to the development in Unity of a 2D combat platformer in a metroidvania style.
+I worked on various gameplay elements, including the implementation of new enemies, boss fights, dialogs and an inventory system.
 I also worked on some UI elements and internal tools.

 ## About
 - 🔭 I’m currently looking for a gameplay programmer position.